Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-To-Disable-Windows-10-Gaming-Features.md

 ***

 ## Game DVR/Captures

+Game DVR can cause conflicts with OBS when using hardware encoding such as NVENC.

+Consumer NVIDIA GPUs for example are limited to two(2) encoding sessions.
+Game DVR and Geforce Experience(ShadowPlay) will often consume both of these sessions if enabled, preventing you from recording or streaming(or both simultaneously) when using NVENC.

+**Game DVR can also cause performance issues, it is still recommended to disable Game DVR even if you don't plan on using hardware encoding.**

 Depending on your version of Windows 10 the name of this feature changes.

 * Settings App > Gaming > Game DVR> set **"Record in the background while I'm playing a game"** to **"Off"**